 A Meta-analysis of recent research came to this conclusion in 2017: “The available evidence suggests that acupuncture may be effective for Primary Dysmenorrhea and justifies future high-quality studies.”

-Neither of these studies provide conclusive evidence, but they hopefully lay the groundwork for further scientific investigation.
+Neither of these studies provide conclusive evidence of effectiveness, but they hopefully lay the groundwork for further scientific investigation.

 Irregular Periods and Amenorrhoea